theoriginalison/workday-planner/README.md

 - Template/String literals!
 My tutor taught this to me, and I had someone explain it in office hours to make sure that I understood it.
 Basically, this is an easier way to write a string and plug variables in-- they fill automatically, so you don't have to use string concatenation or list, in this case id=10, id=9, etc.
 - property in a template literal was a bit of a mind melt at first, but this is used to put the locally stored information back into the relative text areas-- it does this by reading the timeID first, and then adding the corresponding text area.
 Magic!
+- Double-check the CSS (and really, all files) before submitting.
+I made notes to myself about not knowing where the "time-block" class went, and at the end, I figured it out (in the little block with the time).
+This seems like a silly mistake and something simple, but what I took from this is the importance of double (triple, quadrouple) checking work, and making comments for myself along the way.
+(See any previous versions before "Final" to see ALL the comments in my JS!
+Sometimes I even leave myself encouraging notes and console.logs.)

 ## Further features for next time